aws/aws-mysql-odbc/README.md

 #### Enabling Logs On Windows
 When connecting the AWS ODBC Driver for MySQL using a Windows system, ensure logging is enabled by following the steps below:

-1. Open the ODBC Data Source Administrator
+1. Open the ODBC Data Source Administrator.
-2. Add a new DSN or configure an existing DSN of your choice
+2. Add a new DSN or configure an existing DSN of your choice.
-3. Open the details for the DSN
+3. Open the details for the DSN.
-4. Navigate to the Debug tab
+4. Navigate to the Debug tab.
-5. Ensure the box to log queries is checked
+5. Ensure the box to log queries is checked.

 ##### Example
 ![enable-logging-windows](doc/enable-logging-windows.jpg)

-The log file, named `myodbc.sql`, can be found under `%temp%`.
+The resulting log file, named `myodbc.sql`, can be found under `%temp%`.

 #### Enabling Logs On MacOS and Linux
-When connecting the AWS ODBC Driver for MySQL using a MacOS or Linux system, use the `LOG_QUERY` parameter in the connection string to enable logging (`DSN=XXX;LOG_QUERY=1;...`).
+When connecting the AWS ODBC Driver for MySQL using a MacOS or Linux system, include the `LOG_QUERY` parameter in the connection string to enable logging (`DSN=XXX;LOG_QUERY=1;...`).
 The log file, named `myodbc.sql`, can be found in the current working directory.

 ## Documentation
-For additional documentation on the AWS ODBC Driver for MySQL, [please refer to the documentation for the open-source mysql-connector-odbc driver that the AWS ODBC Driver for MySQL is based on](https://dev.mysql.com/doc/connector-cpp/8.0/en/).
+For additional documentation about the AWS ODBC Driver for MySQL, [please refer to the documentation for the open-source mysql-connector-odbc driver that the AWS ODBC Driver for MySQL is based on](https://dev.mysql.com/doc/connector-cpp/8.0/en/).

 ## License
 This software is released under version 2 of the GNU General Public License (GPLv2).